PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 The feast of Tabernacles is associated with rest in the land of promise.

-That your generations may know I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the Lord your God.
+‘that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God.’”
 (Leviticus 23:43)

 The passage above sounds as though the Israelites lived in booths in the wilderness or celebrated the feast of Tabernacles in the wilderness.
 We have not found this to be the case in the account of the wilderness wandering.
 Perhaps the meaning is that the feast is in remembrance of the forty years during which the Israelites lived in tents in the wilderness.
 Or it may signify merely that the Israelites dwelled in booths in the land of promise after God had delivered them from Egypt.

-And it came to pass, when Moses went out unto the tabernacle, that all the people rose up, and stood every man at his tent door, and looked after Moses, until he was gone into the tabernacle.
+So it was, whenever Moses went out to the tabernacle, that all the people rose, and each man stood at his tent door and watched Moses until he had gone into the tabernacle.
 (Exodus 33:8)

-“Every man at his tent door.”
+“Each man stood at his tent door.”
 Perhaps this is the meaning—that the Israelites lived in tents during the wilderness period.

 The feasts were designed for the land of promise.
 Notice the following concerning the feast of Firstfruits: